ariannalangton/Portfolio/README.md

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib

-**Results:** The analysis revealed that 2015 has the highest count.
-This indicates that 2015 is the year when the largest number of companies in this dataset were founded.
-There appears to be a trend wherein companies that were founded later took less time to reach unicorn status, on average.
-Then, I get more insight on the year 2021, as that is the most recent year for which there is data available.
-Trends that took place in 2021 might be similar to trends that will take place in 2022.
-The highest number of companies reached $1 billion valuation in Week 37 of 2021, which corresponds to the third week of September 2021, with a general decline following.
+**Results:** The analysis showed that 2015 had the highest number of companies founded, indicating that it was the year with the largest concentration of unicorn startups in this dataset.
+Additionally, a trend emerged where companies founded more recently tended to reach unicorn status more quickly, on average.
+Focusing on 2021, the most recent year with available data, since trends from 2021 could potentially reflect similar patterns in 2022.
+The highest number of companies achieving a $1 billion valuation occurred in Week 37 of 2021, which corresponds to the third week of September.
+After that peak, there was a general decline in the number of companies reaching unicorn status.

 ### Chaotic Systems of Differenital Equations